top of page

 Benefits of Agricultural Lease Agreements

 A popular way that farmers make money from their land is through leasing.
-Land leasing is a legal agreement between a tenant and the land owner that allows the tenant to build structures (like a billboard) on the land for an extended period of time.
-Landowners can also lease land for renewable energy, such as for solar farms or wind farms.
+Land leasing is a legal agreement between a tenant and the land owner that allows the tenant to build structures (like a billboard) on the land for an extended period.
+Landowners can also lease land for renewable energy, such as solar farms or wind farms.

 Tenants benefit from not paying property taxes on leased land; they only pay taxes on the structures they build or any changes made to the land.
 Property taxes are higher for land closer to major highways, where tenants typically prefer to locate their structures.
 Energy-efficient changes and business expenses provide tax deductions.
 Another benefit to landowners is that they don't have to report land sales as capital gains.
 Instead, they report rental income at a lower tax rate.
 Both the landowner and tenant can deduct these taxes.